usawco/wallpaper/README.md

 | 1.0.7  | Initial release |

 # Coming soon
-* API to save current wallpaper to favorites provider
+* UI support (via Visual Studio for Code extension)
 * detect resolution at install-time

+# Package Installer

+How to install this release.

-# Upgrading
+## Upgrading

 If you've already installed an earlier version of desktop-eye-candy, you may use npm to upgrade the package.